chethan180/LLM/docs/8_moe_architecture/cost_model_analysis.md

-Based on the MoE Architecture issue details and research, let me calculate the training FLOPs required and recommend sparsity targets for reducing compute and memory:
+Based on the MoE Architecture issue details and research, FLOPs required and recommended sparsity targets for reducing compute and memory:

 ## **Training FLOPs Calculation**